 Especially in domestic violence situations, it is common for an abuser to become even more angry, violent and hostile after they become aware that their victim has filed for legal protection.
 It is important to be aware of local resources, shelters and family safety centers where you can have legal protection from your abuser during this volatile time.

 Claims of domestic violence must be handled in a firm, decisive manner.
-If you are a victim of spousal abuse or danger in your home, help is available.
+If you are a victim of spousal abuse or danger in your home and need a restraining order, help is available.
 The Law Office of Ann A. Thomson in Orange County provided protection for victims of domestic violence throughout Southern California.
 Call Ann’s office at 562-431-4333 or contact her for information or to request a free initial consultation.